Services in Your Community

 We also ensure that the youth attends school or alternative school close to their home or their Mentor’s home.
 In addition, we connect teens in our program to community-based therapy, counseling, or psychiatric services, as outlined in their individual service plan.

 Find out more about our Juvenile Offender program by contacting the South Carolina MENTOR office nearest you.

 Become a Mentor

-As a Mentor, you can make a difference in someone’s life and earn money at home.
-Visit makeadifferenceathome.com to see how you can change a life as a Mentor, and click the “get started” button to connect with one of our staff members.
-You can also contact your local office to learn more about becoming a Mentor.
+As a Mentor, you can make a difference in a child’s life.
+Find out how you can become a Mentor, and click the “get started” button to connect with one of our staff members.
+You can also contact your local office to learn more.